DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/338c1538-2858-49bf-939e-9b33e1fc0343" />

 As you can see, every tree has **ONE** root node.
 It is the node where the tree starts.
 Each node inside a tree can also have any amount of children nodes.
 You can see in the example that Node A, the root node, has 2 children (node B and node C).
 Node E and node F are in their turn node C's children.
 Now who is/are node B's children... ?
-Yes that's correct, it's node D!
+If you've answered D, you're correct.
 There are 2 last important things to know about tree structures.
 A tree structure has leaf nodes.
 Leaf nodes are nodes that have no children at all.
 In our example being nodes D, E and F. The last property is that each node has 1 parent node (except for the root node).

 Let's go 1 step closer to octrees.
 Enter **Quadtrees**!
-Now you can probably already imagine what a quadtree looks if I tell you that it is a tree where each node has exactly 4 or no children, but I'll show you anyways.
+Here's an example

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/6393e4b4-8caa-42f7-b8bc-2ff35acacd64" />

-As you can see in this example, each node has exactly 4 children or none at all (=> meaning it's a leaf node).
+As you can see in this example, each node has exactly 4 or no children.
+That special thing about a quadtree.
+All children in a quadtree have either no or 4 children.

-Now to finally get to the octree!
 The octree is in definition as easy as a quadtree.
 It's a tree structure where every node has either no or exactly 8 children.
-This is what it looks like
+This is what it looks like.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/e33bf40b-75f5-45e3-a38b-0a2405d746dd" />

-There you go!
-All theory done!

 ## Why would we use them?
 "Why would this ever be useful at all?", you might be wondering.
 Well octrees are used in quite a few different topics.
 It's used for accelerating rendering, checking collisions, storing geographical data,... .
 What I currently will be using it for is spatial partitioning.